Is It Respectful to Live Stream a Funeral?

 It is completely natural to have questions or concerns about live streaming such a personal and emotional occasion.

-Families often wonder whether cameras will feel intrusive, whether the service will remain private, or if the presence of filming equipment could affect the atmosphere.
+Families often wonder whether cameras will feel intrusive, whether the service will remain private, or whether filming equipment could affect the atmosphere.
 Others may be concerned about how sensitive moments are handled, or who will be able to access the stream.

 These are all valid concerns — and they are exactly why the way a funeral is streamed matters so much.